JubJT/Data-Projects/Import-Export-2014-2016/v1/Notes.md

 # Global Trade Insight: Import & Export 2014-2016

-Date: February 2023
+### Date : February 2023

-Team: Mohammed Jaafar & Jubran AlTaitoon
+### Team : Mohammed Jaafar & Jubran AlTaitoon

-Tools:
+### Tools:
   - SQLite : Data cleaning
   - Tableau: EDA, Visualization & Presentation

+### Summary :
+Analysis of global import and export of commodities using the data obtained from the United Nations Statistics Division.
+Exploration of the countries with the most imports, exports, re-imports, re-exports, and top traded commodities by the commodity value.
+In addition, creating a dashboard displaying each country’s total imports and exports, top commodities imported and exported, and the trade balance.

 ### [Presentation](https://public.tableau.com/views/GlobalInsightImportandExport2014-2016/GlobalInsightImportExport2014-2016?:language=en-GB&:display_count=n&:origin=viz_share_link)